Reds vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .238 with four walks and an RBI.
+- Acuna will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .348 with a home run, three walks and two RBI.

 Acuna Recent Games